huntforhomesaz/cleanout2closing-site/content/service-areas/az.md

 ---

-## Step 3 â€“ If your property is in Arizona but not near Tucson
+## Step 3 — If your property is in Arizona but not near Tucson

 There are situations where the property is elsewhere in Arizona, but my approach is still useful.